-"No one would have believed," said HG Wells once upon a time, that "as men [everyone was men in those days] busied themselves about their various concerns they were scrutinised and studied, perhaps almost as narrowly as a man with a microscope might scrutinise the transient creatures that swarm and multiply in a drop of water."
+"No one would have believed," said H. G. Wells once upon a time, that "as men [everyone was men in those days] busied themselves about their various concerns they were scrutinized and studied, perhaps almost as narrowly as a man with a microscope might scrutinize the transient creatures that swarm and multiply in a drop of water."

 So what does this mean for spotting faces?
 Well, the old system had a pretty rigid idea of what a face looks like, and needed a portion of the image to match it.
 DDFD can learn more about the different parts of a face and deal with them even if they're turned around, partly covered or missing.
 That means you could be caught in the background of a photo, turned away and partly out of shot, and this thing could still spot your face.

-In practical terms, that means the number of opportunities for your image to be captured, flagged and analysed just increased massively.
-Face detection isn't the same as face recognition, but Facebook are working hard on that problem.
+In practical terms, that means the number of opportunities for your image to be captured, flagged, and analyzed just increased massively.
+Face detection isn't the same as face recognition, but Facebook is working hard on that problem.
 When you combine that kind of technology with the petabytes of image and video data being captured and uploaded daily, the implications are mind-boggling.

 All this raises an interesting question about our lives in the future.
 In 2015, we're still trying to deal with the many problems of online privacy, of how to keep our personal information safe online.
 By 2020, those problems could be spilling out into everyday life.
 Today, we worry about our misjudged tweets going viral, but tomorrow it could be comments we make to our friends on the street that come back to haunt us.
 We're on the edge of redefining what it means to leave your house, and that's a lot scarier than any far-off Singularity.